lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-2. Get the width and height of the image source for use later.
+2. The width and height of the image source are stored for use later.

 ```cpp
 const size_t width  = (size_t) cap.get(CV_CAP_PROP_FRAME_WIDTH);